Machining and Metalworking at Home

 Site Updating.
 Metalworking text files here are updated monthly if they contain new information.
 As of 2009 (when I stopped keeping track), just over 2000 hours had been expended.
 Updated files will not necessarily change much as many discussion topics have been thoroughly covered before.
 You have the option to save the files of interest to you, and then to update them to suit yourself with information you receive from the user groups' e-mail, or any other source.
 That way you will always have customized, current information -- keeping only the info that you really need for your personal reference use.

-Copyright © 2003-2012 Steve Bachanek.
+Copyright © 2003-2016 Steve Bachanek.
 This site is copyrighted and no content may be reproduced by any means, including electronic, without written permission except for strictly personal use.

-Last updated February 01, 2012 .... created on March 2, 2003 .... and relocated to this new permanent web address in early 2006.
+Last updated March 01, 2016 .... original website was created on March 2, 2003 .... and relocated to this new permanent web address in early 2006 where it has been updated monthly with new information.

 back to Table Of Contents on this page